azsk/AzTS-docs/01-Setup and Getting started/README.md

 1. Create a new user-assigned managed identity, if it does not exist.
 2. Assign 'Reader' role to the user-assigned managed identity at subscription scope.

-You can perform the above operations directly from Portal using steps provided [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal).

 **4.b.
 Grant privileged access:** The scanner MI requires privileged permission to read data in your organization's directory, such as users, groups and apps and validate Role-based access control (RBAC) using Azure AD Privileged Identity Management (PIM).
 </br>